A £1.99 domain is all it takes to turn an idea into reality, and a company into fruition.

 It’s likely the term IT Service Management (£61) will convert more users to leads than system capacity management (£41).
 I know this because big companies with massive PPC budgets have already discovered the profitable keywords and smartly bid more to secure the top spot for these keywords.

 Therefore, the more expensive the ‘suggested bid’, the higher the purchase intent of the keyword.
-Think about it, even if you end up spending £1000 acquiring a new
+Think about it, even if you end up spending £1000 acquiring a new client, if the lifetime-value (LTV) of that client is £100,000 – then who’s the real winner?

 Better still, Google has made it possible for you to pay LESS than your large competitors and still rank HIGHER.
 This is determined by Google’s quality score: